FreezingMoon/AncientBeast/README.md

 ### Contribute
 <p>
-You can easily and greatly help out by simply ★ starring it from the upper right corner and even pinning this repository to your profile!
+You can help out the project by just ★ starring this repository from the upper right corner and also by pinning it to your profile.
 There are various ways in which you can help out the project.
 Check out the <a href="https://ancientbeast.com/contribute" target="_blank">"Make Your Contribution"</a> guide and get it going!
 </p>